TSX 25

 • Nutrien (NTR)

-Honourable mention goes to Imperial Oil, Arc Energy, Encana, and Emera.
+Honourable mention goes to Arc Energy, Encana, and Emera.
 This list gives you a good cross-section of the Canadian economy.
 So if Canada does well, you do well.
 And there’s no reason to believe that Canada won’t do well.

 If I had a million dollars